marionlamoureux/iceberg_lab/README.md

 ![Kafka Borker Endpoints](./images/Iceberg_KafkaBorkerEndpoints.png)

-**Grab the Hive Metastore URI**
+##### Grab the Hive Metastore URI

-The hive metastore for the datalake is indicated in the configuration file:
+The hive metastore for the datalake is indicated in a configuration file which can be downloaded from Cloudera Manager:

 Access the Management Console: